Richard Benton and Ben Lehner awarded EMBO Gold Medal 2016

 Heidelberg, 25 May 2016 – EMBO is pleased to announce Richard Benton of the University of Lausanne, Switzerland, and Ben Lehner of the Centre for Genomic Regulation (CRG), Barcelona, Spain, as the recipients of the EMBO Gold Medal 2016.
 The EMBO Gold Medal, endowed with 10,000 Euro each, is awarded annually to young scientists for outstanding contributions to the life sciences in Europe.
 The award ceremony will take place on September 11, 2016, at the opening session of The EMBO Meeting in Mannheim, Germany.

 58 life science researchers elected as new EMBO Members

-Heidelberg, 07 May 2014 – EMBO announced today that 106 outstanding researchers in the life sciences were newly elected to its membership.
-One hundred of the scientists reside in Europe and neighbouring countries; six Associate Members were elected from China, Japan and the United States.
-The EMBO Membership currently comprises more than 1600 life scientists.
+Heidelberg, 23 May 2016 - EMBO today announced that 58 researchers in the life sciences were newly elected to its membership.
+50 of the scientists reside in 13 different countries in Europe; eight Associate Members were elected from China, Japan, Lithuania, Singapore and the United States.

 Malta joins EMBC as a new member state

 Heidelberg, 21 March 2016 - EMBO is pleased to announce that Malta has joined its intergovernmental funding body, the European Molecular Biology Conference (EMBC).
 Malta is the 28th country to be accepted into the EMBC, where it can benefit from the support that EMBO offers to talented researchers in the life sciences at all stages of their careers.

 A new biomarker of brain inflammation in early-stage Alzheimer’s disease